PeCeTfull/DiacriticBuster/README.md

 * Convert Clipboard content automatically with the Alt+C hotkey combination – until there is a text inside the system Clipboard, it can be converted using currently chosen scheme.
 This allows you to use the program without having to switch between applications.

-* Program hidden on start-up – after start-up, the program is hidden in the system tray.
+* Program hidden on launch – after launching, the program is hidden in the system tray.
 To restore it, one needs to double-click the left mouse button on the program's icon or press the right mouse button and from the context menu, select "Hide/restore".

 * Available schemes – the list of schemes you are able to use.
 The following ones are originally included with the program, thus they are ready to use: Alternate German accents, Convert Romaji text to Katakana, Make Hungarian compatible with Western European set, Remove all Central European specific accents only, Remove Polish accents except o-acute, Remove Polish accents, Romanise Katakana letters, Romanise Russian letters the GOST 2002(B) method.